G-Research/astral/README.md

 follows:

-OidcProvider::configure_as_oidc_provider() creates an OIDC provider and user on a separate dedicate vault instance.
+OidcProvider::configure_as_oidc_provider() creates an OIDC provider and user on a separate dedicated vault instance.
 The user created has a username/password/email addr, that can be accessed with OIDC auth from vault.